‘The fear of missing out on things makes you miss out on everything.’Etty Hillesum

-So when you begin feeling the sensation of missing out, take time to reflect and ask yourself if what you are missing out something that you would truly want for yourself in the first place.
+So when you begin feeling the sensation of missing out, take time to reflect and ask yourself if you are missing out on something that you would truly want for yourself in the first place.

 - Is the fear actually telling me something that I need to change?

 Sometimes the fear of missing out is valid.
 Sometimes it is a sign that you need to change something, even if not always.
 A sense of restlessness in life can be a great motivating force to push forward if you are stuck in a dip in your life.
 This may not directly relate to something you want, but to a more broad change that you may wish to make in your life while motivating you to realize that change.

 It can be difficult to tell between the fear of missing out due to seeing what others have and that fear of missing out on a personal unfulfilled desire.
 It takes a great deal of self-reflection to learn the difference, and learn what it is that you want out of life.
 But when you do, you will be able to act on this feeling and use it as a motivational force, without being filled with doubt about other missed opportunities.

 - Am I properly appreciating what I have?

 Sometimes it is easy to grow overly attached to the thought that other people have things that you do not, without appreciating the things in life that you have.
 This is a particularly dangerous mindset as if you do not learn to appreciate what you have you will never be satisfied in life.

 Gratitude is incredibly important in life, as it allows you to enjoy what you have and will make every day you have much brighter.
 If you take care to ensure you appreciate what you have, you will feel the pull of envy much less and the fear of missing out will have much less impact on your life.